Maunsell Forts: Liverpool Army Forts

-Pirate radio stations
+Illicit radio stations

-Various forts were re-occupied for pirate radio in the mid-1960s.
+Various forts were re-occupied for pirate radio during the mid-1960s.

-In 1964, a few months after Radios Caroline and Atlanta went on air, Screaming Lord Sutch set up Radio Sutch in one of the towers at Shivering Sands.
-Sutch soon became bored with the project and sold the station to Reginald Calvert who had assisted in setting the station up and who renamed the station Radio City and expanded operations into all of the five towers that remained connected.
-Calvert's killing in a dispute over the station's ownership (found to be self-defence rather than murder) contributed to the Government passing legislation against the offshore stations in 1967.
+In 1964, a few months after Radios Caroline and Atlanta began broadcasting, Screaming Lord Sutch installed Radio Sutch in one of the towers at Shivering Sands.
+Sutch soon became bored with the project and sold the station to Reginald Calvert, who had assisted in establishing the station and who renamed the station Radio City and expanded operations into all of the five towers that remained connected.
+Calvert's killing in a dispute concerning the station's ownership (found to be self-defence rather than murder) contributed to the Government passing legislation against the offshore stations in 1967.

-During the pirate era the Port of London Authority frequently complained that its monitoring radio link was being disrupted by the nearby Radio City transmitter.
+During the illicit radio era, the Port of London Authority frequently complained that its monitoring radio link was being disrupted by the nearby Radio City transmitter.

 Red Sands was likewise occupied by Radio Invicta, which was renamed KING Radio and then Radio 390, after its wavelength of approximately 390 metres.
 The station's managing director was ex-spy and thriller writer Ted Allbeury.

 The size of the Army forts made them ideal antenna platforms, since a large antenna could be based on the central tower and guyed from the surrounding towers.

-A small group of radio enthusiasts set up Radio Tower on Sunk Head Naval fort, but the station was run on a shoestring, had poor coverage and lasted only a few months.
-Claims by the group that they also intended to run a television service from the fort were never credible.
-In order to prevent further pirate broadcasting, a team of Royal Engineers laid 2,200 lbs of explosive charges on Sunk Head, commencing on 18 August 1967.
+A small group of radio enthusiasts established Radio Tower on Sunk Head Naval fort, but the station had a small budget, had poor coverage and lasted only a few months.
+Claims by the group that they also intended to provide television service from the fort were never credible.
+In order to prevent further illicit broadcasting, a team of Royal Engineers laid 2,200 lbs of explosive charges on Sunk Head, commencing on 18 August 1967.
 At 4:18 PM on 21 August the charges were detonated, destroying the entire superstructure and most of the concrete legs above the waterline.

-Paddy Roy Bates occupied the Knock John Fort in 1965 and set up Radio Essex, later renamed BBMS—Britain's Better Music Station, but was better known for his post-pirate activities.
-Following the closure of BBMS in late 1966 he moved the station's equipment to Roughs Tower, further from the coast, but did not recommence broadcasting.
+Paddy Roy Bates occupied the Knock John Fort in 1965 and established Radio Essex, later renamed BBMS—Britain's Better Music Station, but was better known for his post-pirate activities.
+After the termination of BBMS in late 1966 he moved the station's equipment to Roughs Tower, further from the coast, but did not recommence broadcasting.
 He, or a representative, has lived in Roughs Tower since 1967, self-styling the tower as the Principality of Sealand.